2009 Canadian Floorball Championships

 The 2009 Canadian Floorball Championships were the third national championships in Canadian floorball.
-The tournament took place from April 17 to April 19, 2009 in Richmond, British Columbia.
+The tournament took place 16–18 April 2009 in Richmond, British Columbia.
 The event was organized by the British Columbia Floorball Federation (BCFF), and is sanctioned by Floorball Canada.

 All matches took place in the Richmond Olympic Oval, an official venue for the 2010 Winter Olympics.

 In conjunction with the event, 3 friendly matches between the men's national floorball teams of India and Canada were played.
 In addition to that, there was an International Floorball Federation development seminar as well.